FOUNDERS & STAFF

 Regional Field Director

-Jackee's fervor for the natural world has fueled her career as a wildlife biologist and archaeologist, backcountry horse packer, and finally as the co-founder and Executive Director of Cannabis for Conservation, a new 501(c)(3) nonprofit.
+Jackee's fervor for the natural world has fueled her career as a wildlife biologist, archaeologist, and backcountry horse packer.
 She graduated from Humboldt State University with a B.S. in Wildlife Management and Conservation, and a B.A. in Archaeology.
 She has worked for the US Fish & Wildlife Service and private organizations conducting wildlife research on endangered species including gray whales, desert tortoises, and Pacific fishers.
 Notably, her independent research of nesting shorebirds led to FWS protections and management of Salt Island in Connecticut.
 A graduate of our community organizer program, we immediately saw her potential.
 She joins us now to assist with CROP.

 David is internationally noted as one of the world’s top community organizer trainers, having trained over 3000 activists in his career.
 His 30 years of experience in the community development and citizen empowerment field gives him a special interest in working with community-based organizations and community organizers.
 Mr. Hunt has been working as part of the Community Governance Partnership team for well over a decade, and led our trainings in Tahoe, Mariposa, Stockton, Tulare, Fresno, and Humboldt, to name a few.
 He continues to work with The Midwest Academy where he spent many years on staff, and whose approach and techniques are embraced in our trainings.
 David is a legendary storyteller, which makes his trainings unique and memorable.